mosjs/mos/README.md

 mos --init
 ```

-Your package.json will be update with some new dependencies and script properties:
+Your `package.json` will be updated with some new dependencies and `script` properties:

 ```json
 {